herboratory/scraparazzie/README.md

 Here I would like to special thank for [Nikhil Kumar Singh](https://github.com/nikhilkumarsingh)'s work.

 This package is based on the package [gnewsclient](https://github.com/nikhilkumarsingh/gnewsclient) for modification. which is also an easy-to-use python client for [Google News feeds](https://news.google.com/).
 This package offers specific topic feeds and keyword query, and the result shows from latest to oldeest datetime order.

+Warm reminder: Please install the latest version of the package.
+I will keep checking the package and update if I find any bugs to confirm it can run correctly.
+If there's any bug and error, please feel free to put it in issue.

 For other services and projects, please visit: https://herboratory.ai/.